-When frequency FREQUENCY is the active option pressing t and t b buttons selects from the LFO trigger mode options.
+When frequency FREQUENCY is the active option pressing and buttons selects from the LFO trigger mode options.
 The selected mode is shown as a small icon on the screen to the left of the waveform icon, from the following 3 options:

-the LFO is not synchronised to note-on or gate signals.

-the LFO resets on the first note-on or gate signal.

-the LFO resets on all note-on or gate signals.
+- the LFO is not synchronised to note-on or gate signals. - the LFO resets on the first note-on or gate signal. - the LFO resets on all note-on or gate signals.